 Many or all of the companies featured provide compensation to LendEDU.
 These commissions are how we maintain our free service for consumers.
 Compensation, along with hours of in-depth editorial research, determines where & how companies appear on our site.

 The personal loan market has been growing at a double-digit rate over the last several years.
 At the end of 2016, more than 15 million consumers were carrying personal loan balances totaling $102 billion.

 The chances of encountering a personal loan scam increases among consumers with bad credit who have limited choices for accessing personal loans.
 They are most susceptible because they tend to overlook some of the subtle signs of a scam when presented with the opportunity to get a loan.

-How Does a Personal Loan Work?
+- How to Spot a Personal Loan Scam

 The typical loan scam involves a promise to issue a loan in return for a fee advance.
 The fee, which the scammer might call a loan origination fee or an insurance fee, can be as low as $50 or as high as several hundred dollars, depending on the loan amount.